Paparazzi (Lady Gaga song): Critical reception

-Evan Sawdey of PopMatters said that both "Paparazzi" and the earlier single "Poker Face" are comparable with the musical styles of first single "Just Dance" but added that "never once does it feel like Gaga is deliberately repeating herself; instead, her faults only come from covering territory that she's obviously not prepared for."
+Evan Sawdey of PopMatters said that both "Paparazzi" and the earlier single "Poker Face" are comparable with the musical styles of first single "Just Dance" but added that "never once does it feel like Gaga is deliberately repeating herself, instead, her faults only come from covering territory that she's obviously not prepared for."
 Freedom du Lac of The Washington Post said that even though Gaga turns somewhat serious while disapprovingly singing "Paparazzi", the song comes across as flat and faceless as well as vapid.
 Erika Howard of the New Times Broward-Palm Beach called it the most telling track from the album.

-Jon Caramanica of The New York Times said that "'Paparazzi' is a love letter from camera to subject but stops short of admitting that the affection runs both ways.
+Jon Caramanica of The New York Times said that "'Paparazzi' is a love letter from camera to subject but stops short of admitting the affection runs both ways.
 Any notion that Lady Gaga is sketching an elaborate stunt is stopped cold at the lyric sheet, a perverse flaunting of simplicity that betrays no cynicism whatsoever."
-Pitchfork Media ranked "Paparazzi" number 83 on their list of 2009's 100 best tracks.

 NME ranked it at number 9 in their list of the best songs of 2009.
+Pitchfork ranked "Paparazzi" number 83 on their list of 2009's 100 best tracks, and noted it proved powerful enough to set Gaga apart from the wave of Madonnabes, adding that it "turned out to be the best Madonna song of the 21st century".

+Kristen S. Hé of Vulture in 2025 called it Gaga's fourth best track, who felt "on the radio in 2009, it sounded alluring and dangerous — there was nothing else like it".
+The same year, Adam White of The Independent named "Paparazzi" Gaga's third best, noting that although it wasn't her debut single, it "felt like her proper arrival, highlighting her romanticism, her vulnerability and, even more than 'Poker Face', her genius when it comes to killer hooks."